MikeIsBack/CPS-Mid-term-Project/README.md

 # Bus-Off Attack Simulation

+**A project for the Cyber-Physical Systems and IoT Security course - MSc Computer Science - University of Padova.**

 This repository simulates a Bus-Off attack on a CAN (Controller Area Network) bus, showcasing the dynamics of error handling and frame arbitration in a vehicle communication system.
 The attack is aimed at forcing a victim ECU (Electronic Control Unit) into a bus-off state, rendering it incapable of communication.

 ## Project Structure